 Growing up in urban Singapore, there’s one thing we know our children are missing out on: trips to the countryside and seeing real live farm animals!
 We want our kids to know where their food comes from, get into more outdoor activities, see a more rustic side to Singapore and enjoy some lovely animal encounters.
-So, we searched beyond the skyscrapers to gather these fun farm visits where city kids can see vegetables growing, feed animals and spend the day exploring the great outdoors.
+So, we searched beyond the skyscrapers to gather these fun farm visits in Singapore and beyond where city kids can see vegetables growing, feed animals and spend the day exploring the great outdoors.
 So pull on your wellies and head on down to these top farms for kids in Singapore!

-Top farms in Singapore… and beyond!
+14 best farms in Singapore… and beyond!

 1. Gallop Kranji Farm Resort